 Flowcharts are common kind of visual in the business world.
 They’re often used to illustrate the processes for making decisions (figure 1 below), and completing tasks (figure 2).

 Flowcharts are also useful In TOEFL Speaking, because Integrated Speaking conversations can also be seen in terms of processes, tasks, and decisions.
-In Speaking Task 3, one student gives an opinion and supports it.
+In Speaking Task 2, one student gives an opinion and supports it.
 A flow chart can be created to show the process behind the student’s argument—the opinion he or she has arrived at, and the ideas given to justify the opinion.
-In Speaking Task 5, two students are faced with a problem; they must work to find two possible solutions.
-In this case, the flow chart can branch out in two directions: one for each solution.
-Taking your notes down in flowchart form can help you really visualize the solutions and decide which one is best.

-Below are two examples of flowcharts for TOEFL Integrated Speaking conversations.
-Figure 3 is a flowchart for Speaking Task 3 on page 18 of Quick Prep Volume 3 (transcript on pages 37-38, audio here).
-Figure 4 is a flowchart for Speaking Task 5 in Quick Prep Volume 4, page 23 (transcript on pages 42-43, audio here).
+Below is an example flowchart for a TOEFL Integrated Speaking conversation.
+Figure 3 is a flowchart for Speaking Task 3 (renamed Task 2 on the current TOEFL!) on page 18 of Quick Prep Volume 3 (transcript on pages 37-38, audio here).

 Note the way that flowcharts can simplify TOEFL Speaking Notes, giving them direction and focus.
 This works for conversations in TOEFL Listening too.